wdv4758h/Danboard/README.rst

 Adaboost Training algorithm
 ------------------------------

-**AdaBoost** is a machine learning algorithm which can collaborate with many other types of learning algorithms to improve their performance.
+**AdaBoost** was introduced in 1995 by Freund and Schapire, it's a machine learning algorithm which can collaborate with many other types of learning algorithms to improve their performance.

 The concept is to combine some **weak classifier** into a weighted sum to make a **strong classifier**.

+AdaBoost use weighted majority vote (or sum) to produce the final prediction.

 Cascaded Classifiers